plexus/engine/README.md

-Flashcard Engine with Spaced Repetition
+Flashcard Srsly with Spaced Repetition